 A sore throat caused by a cold can be plenty painful, but it usually goes away after a couple of days.
-Strep throat tends to be more hurt worse and hurt longer.
-The pain may be so bad, it's hard to swallow.
+Strep throat tends to hurt worse and last longer.
+The pain may be so bad that it's hard to swallow.
 In some cases, strep may cause nausea, a lack of appetite, or pain in your head and belly.

 Is There a Rash?

 One less common sign of strep is a rough, sandpaper-like rash.
 It starts on your neck and chest, then spreads to the rest of your body.
 When this happens, the infection is known as scarlet fever.
 It looks scary, but it will start to fade after a few days.
 Antibiotics can help.